max-b/mesh-playbooks/README.md

 Host inventory file is listed in the `hosts` file.
 Individual hosts can be given variable hostnames and used as IP addresses or proper domain names.

+## Requirements
+python-netaddr

 ## Networking Setup
 You can set up individual network configs in host_vars/{{hostname}}.
-For example, the contents of host_vars/denovo_soekris include:
+For example, the contents of host_vars/denovo_soekris might include:

 ```
 network_ether_interfaces:
  - device: eth1